We appreciate you letting us include an affiliate link in this post.

-But your application shouldn’t take more than about five minutes — and you could leave your family $1 million by spending $5 a month on life insurance with a company called Bestow.
+But your application shouldn’t take more than about five minutes — and you could leave your family up to $1 million by spending 83 cents a day on life insurance with a company called PolicyGenius.

 You can change or cancel your plan at any time.
 Plus, the security of knowing your family is taken care of is priceless.